dschmenk/PLASMA/doc/User Manual.md

 | &&   |  logical AND (alt)

 #### Increment and Decrement
 PLASMA has an increment and decrement statement.
 This is different than the increment and decrement operations in languages like C and Java.
-Instead, they cannot be part of an expression and only exist as a statement as postfix:
+Instead, they cannot be part of an expression and only exist as a statement in postfix:

 ```
 byte i